A Step by Step Guide to SELLING a Home

 During this sit down, both myself and the seller(s) chat and get to know each other.
 I have so much information that I can bring to the table, but I feel like people just want the “cliff notes” version.
 I want to inform and educate, but also do so in a manner that isn’t too intimidating.
 Don’t get me wrong, the process has many obstacles of course.
 My job is to simplify it as much as possible.

 Many sellers also like detailed reports/numbers to see when they first meet me.
 It is understandable, but not very necessary.
 The time frame from initial consultation until you hit the market can be weeks or even months, so there is no need for exact figures at this time.
-Don’t worry, I will come prepared to give a basic range of where a property will be priced.
 I feel like crunching the numbers isn’t mandatory until everyone is “ready” to hit the market.
+A listing price comes just before going to market, so we will have time to address that down the road.
+First we need to establish trust back and forth.
+It’s impossible for a seller to rely on numbers from someone they don’t even know.
 Trust me, I have done this before.
 J

 THE FINAL CONSULTATION